rdrkt/leafblower/README.md

 If you’re hosting your Leafblower dashboard on leafblower.example.com, point that domain at the ``www`` directory.
 We recommend pointing admin.leafblower.example.com at your ``admin`` folder, but it’s really up to you!

-We have a few database tables you’ll need to load into MongoDB, so
+We have a few database tables you’ll need to load into MongoDB, and you can use the following command to import them:

+> mongoimport -d leafblower /path/to/leafblower/admin/app/Config/Schema/*.json

 Run Leafblower’s Communication Layer
 ------------------------------------